dimyme/bmwiki/2-BM-tools.md

 ### noteworthy projects to be used in conjunction with BitMessage:
 ***
-https://github.com/majestrate/BitMessageForum web interface, use BM via firefox
+https://github.com/michrob/bitboard web interface, use BM via firefox, better than _BitMessageForum_

-https://github.com/michrob/bitboard web interface, use BM via firefox, more useable than _BitMessageForum_
+https://github.com/majestrate/BitMessageForum web interface, use BM via firefox, bitboard is better though

 https://github.com/yamamushi/bmfec